-Selling and voiceovers?
+Selling voiceovers?
 Of course!
 There’s no way around it.
-As a voice talent, you must sell yourself.
+As a voice talent, you must sell yourself, vocally that is.
 To the point, no matter your profession, unless you’re living off a pile of tax-free money, you must sell yourself to receive compensation for what you’re worth.
 But as a voice talent, poor selling or no selling skills can put your voiceover career permanently in the hobby category with you footing all the bills!
-Rekindle your marketing efforts to keeping your voiceover (VO) business in business.
+Rekindle your marketing efforts to keeping your voiceover business in business.

 Get Over Rejection (and Procrastination)

 Rejection is one of the top fears most people face and those who sell are no different.
 As a voiceover talent, you cannot only focus on performance, script interpretation, and saving up for that state-of-the-art whisper room.
 Jawing to your colleagues about what you haven’t done or conversely about all the great equipment you’ve purchased (using your own money) doesn’t impress anyone or lead you to fulfill your voiceover career success.

 Brian Tracy.com’s blog Time Management-How to Stop Procrastinating…, says, “The best way for you to learn (how not to procrastinate) is to plan each day in advance, set priorities on your activities, and then make your first sales call as early as you possibly can.
 Get up, get going, and get started.”